Privacy & Security Protocols

 - We encrypt all participant data.
 We also remove obvious identifiers from data used for research.
 This means names, addresses, and other identifying information are separate from the health information.

-- We require researchers seeking access to All of Us Research Program data to first register with the program, take our ethics training, and agree to a code of conduct for responsible data use.
+- We require researchers seeking access to All of Us Research Program data to first register with the program, complete our ethics training, and agree to a code of conduct for responsible data use.

 - We make data available on a secure platform—the All of Us Research Hub—and track the activity of all researchers who use it.

-For more details, please read the Precision Medicine Initiative Data Security Policy Principles and Framework and Privacy and Trust Principles.
+For more details, please read the Precision Medicine Initiative Data Security Policy Principles and Framework and the Privacy and Trust Principles.